FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 ## Creating the Enchantment {#creating-the-enchantment}

 Now we have an enchantment effect!
 The final step is to create an enchantment that applies our custom effect.
-We can do this with the data driven enchantment system by simply adding a JSON file to our mod's resources.
+We can do this with the data-driven enchantment system by simply adding a JSON file to our mod's resources.

 Create the JSON file in `data/example-mod/enchantments` folder.
 The name of this file will be the id of the enchantment: `thundering.json` will become `example-mod:thundering`.